hiba1725/EHMS_eece430/README.md

 $ python manage.py migrate
 $ python manage.py runserver 0.0.0.0:8000
 ```
+You should create a manager using the admin portal once.
 To run the chat server, enter the command `python manage.py run_chat_server` from a seperate terminal after running `python manage.py runserver`